Supporters rally, demanding 'justice for Christian Hall'

-STROUDSBURG, Pa. -- Lawmakers and supporters rallied Saturday in Stroudsburg in rembrance of a teen justifiably shot and killed by police.
+EAST STROUDSBURG, Pa. -- Lawmakers and supporters rallied Saturday in East Stroudsburg in remembrance of a teen that the Monroe County district attorney said was justifiably shot and killed by police.

 They're pushing for a re-evaluation of the case.